Azure/azure-api-style-guide/docs/azure-ruleset.md

 the HTTP 1.1 specification [RFC7231][RFC7231] has explicitly defined semantics for request bodies.
 RFC7231 states that the payload for both get and delete "has no defined semantics".

+### az-request-body-optional

+Flag a body parameter/request body that is not marked as required.
+This is a common oversight.

 ### az-schema-description-or-title

 All schemas should have a description or title.